Australians Only Eat Soup in the Winter (Līva Ulmane)

 The founder of the Latvians Abroad Museum and Research Center museum shares the story of her family’s pīrāgi baking tradition.
 The Hinkle family includes several vegetarians, so they have had to invent various filling variations that everyone would enjoy.
 The family’s creative approach to pīrāgi doesn’t stop at the filling – for convenience, they use store-bought bun dough, and a ravioli press is used to shape the pīrāgi!

-Pīrāgi as the feeling of home (Līva Ozola)
+Pīrāgi as the Feeling of Home (Līva Ozola)

 Līva, a home economics teacher in New Zealand, says that pīrāgi give her a feeling of warmth and home.
 She has treated her colleagues at school to pīrāgi and has even included making them as an assignment for her students in cooking class…